 5. Set up an outdoor motion sensor light

 Outdoor motion sensor lights illuminate any time there is motion detected at night.
 That said, they can be a great theft deterrent.
-Often times, if a burglar is making a move on your property and is outed by the motion sensor light, they’ll make a run for it rather than risk being detected.
+If a burglar is making a move on your property and is outed by the motion sensor light, they’ll make a run for it rather than risk being detected by the local police department.

 6. Pause your mail and newspapers